radosavlevici/NaturalLinuxTranslator1/PARTNERSHIP_FAQ.md

 We can customize this arrangement based on your support capabilities and preferences.

-### What ROI can we expect from this partnership?
+### What benefits can we expect from this partnership?

-Partners typically see ROI from multiple sources:
+Partners typically see benefits from multiple sources:

 1. **Support Efficiency**: 30-40% reduction in command-related support tickets
-2. **Revenue Generation**: New income from value-added services
+2. **Enhanced Service**: Improved capabilities for your existing free services
 3. **Customer Satisfaction**: Improved metrics from faster issue resolution
 4. **Training Effectiveness**: 40% faster proficiency development
 5. **Staff Utilization**: Better use of junior staff capabilities

-We have an ROI calculator we can customize with your specific metrics to provide a detailed projection for your organization.
+We have a benefit calculator we can customize with your specific metrics to help you understand the value of incorporating this free open source tool.

 ## Technical Questions